15 June 2009 ~ 2 Comments

 Note: Crowley’s article was headlined “Ind. racino rakes money” in the print edition of the Sunday Kentucky Enquirer.
 Apparently, an editor decided that “Horse interests back racino bill” was a more accurate title.
 I agree, considering that the article quotes numerous horse industry officials, and doesn’t quote even a single critic of expanded gambling.
 (It does quote Senate President David Williams, who favors expanded incentives for horsetrack betting, but not new forms of gambling at horsetracks.)

-2 Responses to “Expanded Gambling in Kentucky”
+2 thoughts on “Expanded Gambling in Kentucky

 Leave a Reply